-Over the years, product management has attempted many different approaches for describing customer needs.
-We’ve used traditional requirements, use cases and have tried open discussions.
-Today, we often use some form of story.
+Over the years, product management has attempted many different approaches to describing customer needs.
+We’ve used traditional requirements, use cases and open discussions.
+Today, we often use some form of a story.
+Here’s the Pragmatic argument explaining the power of use scenarios.

 Most teams have adopted a user story formula for writing requirements: “As a <role>, I want <a feature> so I can <achieve an outcome>.”